appirio-tech/cs-website-cms/README.md

 ## Local Development

-run sqlite3 in development.
-See config/config.yml for any application specific variables.
-Please add any new ones to this file.
+Run sqlite3 in development.
+We've recently switched to use (Foreman to develop locally)[https://devcenter.heroku.com/articles/procfile] per Heroku's recommendation.
+See .env-example for any application specific variables that you need for you .env file.
+Please add any new variables to this file.
+To get up and running, run:

 	bundle install
-	cp config/config.example.yml config/config.yml # your local config variables
-	rake db:migrate --trace
+	rake db:migrate
 	rake db:seed
+	foreman start -p 3000

 You can log into Devise/Refinery with the following credentials: